KingKaze/PyBitConverter/README.md

 WHITE = 0
 RED = 1.

-Submission for year 1, term 1 module assignment.
+Submission for Foundations of Comp & Tech in term 1 of year 1.